 How long (and how many people) does it take to build an intranet?

 Resource and time are the big considerations for any project.
-Whether you’re considering your own intranet project from scratch or it’s time for a much-needed upgrade, understanding the commitment needed to get it off the ground is key.
+Whether you’re considering how to create an intranet from scratch or it’s time for a much-needed upgrade, understanding the commitment needed to get it off the ground is key.

 If you’ve come looking for a number, I’m afraid the first thing I’m going to say is a bit of a cop-out: there is no standard answer.